Brian Schneider

-Brian Duncan Schneider (born November 26, 1976), nicknamed "Hoops", is an American former professional baseball catcher and coach, who played in Major League Baseball (MLB) for the Montreal Expos / Washington Nationals, New York Mets, and Philadelphia Phillies.
+Brian Duncan Schneider (born November 26, 1976), nicknamed "Hoops", is an American former professional baseball catcher and coach, who played in Major League Baseball (MLB) for the Montreal Expos/Washington Nationals, New York Mets, and Philadelphia Phillies.
 Schneider was the Miami Marlins catching coach from 2016 through 2019, and the quality control coach for the Mets from 2020 through 2021.

-Early life
+Early life and education

 Schneider was born in Jacksonville, Florida to Peter and Karen Schneider.
 He has one sister, Melissa.

-Early career
+High school baseball

 Schneider played high school baseball and basketball at Northampton Area High School in Northampton, Pennsylvania, in the state's highly competitive East Penn Conference.
-He was named Player of the Year in the Lehigh Valley, in both 1994 and 1995.
-Over the course of his high school career, Schneider hit .427, with 22 doubles, and 11 home runs, and set a school record with 91 runs batted in.
+In 1994 and again in 1995, he was named Player of the Year in the Lehigh Valley.
+Over the course of his high school career, Schneider hit .427, with 22 doubles, and 11 home runs, and set a Northampton High School record with 91 runs batted in.
 As a senior, he had a .484 batting average.

-He signed a letter of intent to play college baseball at Central Florida.
+In 1995, Schneider signed a letter of intent to play college baseball at Central Florida.